 While Suboxone® can help individuals break and recover from their opioid addiction, using this medication still comes with risks — including the potential for misuse and abuse.

-The Dangers of Snorting, Smoking or Injecting Suboxone®
+The Dangers of Smoking, Injecting or Snorting Suboxone®

-Suboxone® comes in pill form, which is designed to be swallowed, or film, which is deigned to dissolve under the tongue.
-Using Suboxone® in ways other than prescribed can be detrimental to one’s health and recovery.
+Suboxone® comes in pill form, which is designed to be swallowed, or film, which is designed to dissolve under the tongue.
+Injecting, smoking or snorting Suboxone® can be detrimental to one’s health and recovery.